Zub1Wun/100-days-of-code/log.md

 08:38 BST Got distracted in a break.
 Found this cool site called [profileme.dev](https://www.profileme.dev/) from a guy called Daniel Cranney on [Twitter](https://x.com/danielcranney).
 I've used it for myself and you can see the results at my own [profile](https://github.com/ZuIs84).
 It's okay, I usually stop working at 9am.
 Instead, I'm going to give myself a 30mins break and then charge on for extra time into 10am to get Day 26 complete.

+14:55 BST LESSON 32 DAY 26 - DICTIONARY COMPREHENSION 2, this was hard!
+I couldn't work it out after spending ages on it, then leaving it and coming back.
+This one I feel was made too difficult, so I skipped ahead to see the answer.
+Even then it took a while for me to work out what was going on in the code.
+Anyway, onwards to the final task of DAY 26